veloblank/introduction-to-authentication-and-authorization-v-000/README.md

 - **Authorization**: Access privileges granted to a user or the act of granting those privileges.

+p.s.
+The above definitions above are fairly abstract, and they may not always directly map to a specific framework or library functionality.
+Nevertheless, it's important to have a general understanding of their meaning.

 ## Section Objectives

 Over the course of this section, you will learn how to build a basic